Weight Watchers Recipe of the Day: Light Ricotta Cheesecake with Fresh Berries

 This light ricotta cheesecake tasted really good, but it’s not going on my “make again” list.

-According to my calculations of the nutritional information each generous slice has a 8 Weight Watchers PointsPlus.
+According to my calculations of the nutritional information, each generous slice has about *8 Weight Watchers PointsPlus, *11 WW Freestyle SmartPoints.

 - 15 ounces part-skim ricotta cheese